 Purchasing Your Pet Goat

 Get your goats from a conscientious breeder that practices good preventative medicine.
 It is always best to visit the breeder so you can see in what sort of conditions their goats are kept and to ask to see test results for CAE and other diseases.
 Prior to committing to getting a pet goat, think about whether you can meet its needs and what your expectations are.
-Goats can make great pets for the right people.
+Goats can make great pets for the right people, and you can have fun naming them.

 Similar Pets to a Goat